awzheng/warrior-wit/README.md

 ## 🎓 Built for Waterloo Warriors

-This app was created with University of Waterloo engineering students in mind - the brilliant minds who can solve differential equations but get nervous when someone texts "haha yeah."
+This app was created with University of Waterloo engineering students in mind.
+The people who can solve differential equations but get nervous when someone texts "haha yeah".

 **You're not alone.** Social skills are learnable, just like coding.
 WarriorWit is your personal training ground.